 - 11. The Law Society's Trust Assurance Department conducted a compliance audit of the Firm for the period April 1, 2018 to November 3, 2019.
 The auditor identified accounting concerns in relation to the deposit of trust funds into general, and withdrawal of funds from trust, before invoices were delivered to clients. - 12.
 The issues identified in the compliance audit were referred to the Law Society's Professional Conduct department for investigation. - 13.
 The Law Society's Forensic Accounting Department conducted an independent investigation of the Firm's books, records and accounts for the period July 1, 2017 to July 21, 2020 (the "Audit Period").
 The primary focus of the investigation related to the deposit of trust funds and improper trust withdrawals. - 14.
 During the Audit Period, the Firm maintained two pooled trust accounts and three general accounts.
-Since 2010, the Lawyer's partner has been the authorized signatory on the trust accounts.
-The Lawyer does not, and did not at the material times, have signing authority.
+Since 2010, and at the material times, the Lawyer has been the authorized signatory on the trust accounts.
 The Firm had a bookkeeper who was responsible for completing the Firm's monthly trust reconciliations. - 15.
 After review of the forensic auditor's findings and further investigation, Law Society staff concluded that the Lawyer acted contrary to the Act, the Rules and the Code.
 A summary is provided below.